Makktu/BlastThem/README.md

 Yellow Brick - 5 hits required to destroy.
 Worth 5 points.

-Smoking Bomb - 10 hits required to destroy.
+Red Brick - 10 hits required to destroy.
 Worth 10 points.

+Smoking Bomb - 15 hits required to destroy.
+Worth 15 points.
 The player gets 15 (FIFTEEN) shots in the next salvo.

-Diamond - 20 hits required to destroy.
-Worth 20 points.
-The player gets 40 (FORTY) shots in the next salvo.
+Diamond - 30 hits required to destroy.
+Worth 30 points.
+The player gets 30 (THIRTY) shots in the next salvo.